RJing2724/Temperature_Calculator/README.md

-#This is a Temperature Calculator
+#20220413 Update: This is a Temperature Calculator